 - Application Icon: You can upload an image as icon

 - Application Path: Provide the application path.
 It is the full path of that exe.
 For eg. C:\Program Files (x86)\Adobe\Acrobat Reader DC\Reader\AcroRd32.exe

 The application gets added and is available in the list of apps in device profile in Enabled state.
 When you restart the Windows device, the kiosk mode should work.

 Once the end user signs into their managed account gets an experience as shown below

-- If you have not provided the correct path for a Whitelisted application then the entire policy will fail and the changes will not reflect on the device.
+- If you have not provided the correct path for an Allowed application then the entire policy will fail and the changes will not reflect on the device.